craftcms/docs/docs/commerce/1.x/docs/configuration.md

 A php [Date Interval](http://php.net/manual/en/class.dateinterval.php)
 Default: 3 months. (`P3M`).

 How long the cookie storing the cart should last.
-The cart exists independently of the Craft users' session.
+The cart exists independently of the Craft user’s session.

 ## `gatewayPostRedirectTemplate`